anastasiayx/Charter-project-demo/README.md

 All APPs files are in the `pages/api` folder and mockData is in the `db` folder

-### TODO:
+## TODO

-I am assuming `calculateRewards` function to hanlde by the backend services with each transaction create, since it is not clear from the requirement documentation, I currently put it in the `db/db.mock.js`.
+I am assuming `calculateRewards` function should to hanlde by the backend services with each transaction create, Since it is not clear from the requirement documentation, I have put it in the `db/db.mock.js`.